Bruca maniguá

 "Bruca maniguá" is an afro-son composed by Arsenio Rodríguez in 1937.
-It was first recorded by Orquesta Casino de la Playa featuring Miguelito Valdés on vocals in June 1937.
+It was first recorded by Orquesta Casino de la Playa featuring the arrangement of Anselmo Sacasas and Miguelito Valdés on vocals in June 1937.
 Ever since it has become a Cuban son standard, with famous versions by Abelardo Barroso, Sierra Maestra, Buena Vista Social Club and Ibrahim Ferrer.
 The song, which has been called "a landmark in the development of Cuban popular music" by Ned Sublette, was Arsenio Rodríguez's first hit and an example of his Afro-Cuban style of son within the afrocubanismo movement.

 History

 Both the lyrics and the music of the song were written in 1937 by Arsenio Rodríguez, who at the time was 25 years old and the de facto musical director of the Septeto Bellamar, which he had joined in 1934.
-The popularity of the group made him become acquainted with important musicians such as Antonio Arcaño and Miguelito Valdés.
-The latter was the singer of the famous big band Orquesta Casino de la Playa and in June 1937, Valdés decided to record two of Rodríguez's songs.
+The popularity of the group made him become acquainted with important musicians such as Antonio Arcaño, Anselmo Sacasas and Miguelito Valdés.
+The latter two musicians were respectively the director/arranger for and the singer of the famous big band Orquesta Casino de la Playa.
+In June 1937, Sacasas and Valdés decided to record two of Rodríguez's songs.
 One was "Bruca maniguá" and the other one was "Ben acá Tomá".
 Both songs were released as A-sides of their respective singles, but only "Bruca maniguá" (with the bolero son "Dolor cobarde" as B-side) achieved international success, marking the start of Rodríguez's rise to fame.